-Sphingomyelin does not appear to occur in plants or microorganisms, and its evolutionary significance is a matter for speculation.
+Sphingomyelin does not appear to occur in plants or fungi, which produce ceramide phosphorylinositol instead, or in bacteria with rare exceptions, and its evolutionary significance is a matter for speculation.

 Sphingosine is usually the most abundant long-chain base constituent, together with sphinganine and C20 homologues, although other bases can be present, especially in ruminant animals.
 In contrast, sphinganine is the major sphingoid base in the sphingomyelin of human lens membranes, where the relevant molecular species can comprise more than half of the total phospholipids.
 Typically, the fatty acids are very-long-chain saturated and monounsaturated, including odd-numbered components.
 In contrast to glycosphingolipids, 2-hydroxy acids are only rarely present, but they are found in testes, spermatozoa, kidney and skin sphingomyelin, for example.
 The absolute proportions of each fatty acid and sphingoid base can vary markedly between tissues and species, and some of the variability in compositions can be seen from the data in Tables 1 and 2.

 Table 1.
 Fatty acid compositions of sphingomyelin (wt % of the total) in some animal tissues.

 |Adapted from Ramstedt, B., Leppimaki, P., Axberg, M. and Slotte, J.P.
 Analysis of natural and synthetic sphingomyelins using high-performance thin-layer chromatography.
 Eur.
 J. Biochem., 266, 997-1002 (1999).|